Understanding Eczema and Effective Care

 - 0% side effects or intolerances

-Hemp seed oil works on multiple levels: It strengthens the lipid barrier, reduces transepidermal water loss, and possesses mild anti-inflammatory properties thanks to naturally occurring cannabinoids.
-An organic skin oil with jojoba, almond, and olive oil is particularly recommended, as it provides intensive moisture and strengthens the skin barrier.
+Hemp seed oil works on several levels: It strengthens the lipid barrier, reduces transepidermal water loss, and has mild anti-inflammatory properties due to naturally occurring cannabinoids.
+Particularly recommended is an organic skin oil with jojoba, almond & olive oil, which provides intense moisture and strengthens the skin barrier.

 Calendula officinalis has been known as a medicinal plant for centuries.
 Modern CO₂ extraction now makes the valuable triterpenes and flavonoids optimally available.

-Quality indicator: Look for CO₂-extracted calendula preparations.
-These contain up to five times more active ingredients than conventional oil extracts and are free of solvent residues.
+Quality Feature: Look for CO₂-extracted calendula preparations.
+These contain up to 5 times more active ingredients than conventional oil extracts and are free of solvent residues.

 People with eczema often have a ceramide deficiency in their skin.
 These lipid molecules are essential for an intact skin barrier.